Hout Bay

 History of Hout Bay

-The localbeach is flat with white sand about 50 to 100 meters wide which stretches about a kilometre from Chapman’s Peak Drive (M6) in the east to the fishing boat harbour in the west.
-There is loads of parking.
-There are lifesavers on duty at this beach where kayaking and kite flying are popular.
+The beach is flat with white sand about 50 to 100 meters wide, which stretches about a kilometre from Chapman’s Peak Drive (M6) in the east to the fishing boat harbour in the west.
+There are loads of parking spaces and lifesavers on duty.

 The Dutch were not the first to settle here.
 The San and the Khoi people had lived in the bay for hundreds of years.
 At this time, they were the most important population of Southern Africa.
-T Khoi and the San were living a pastoral life here, hunting and fishing.
-They were sharing the bay with lots of animals, some people even say that it was inhabited by lions.
+The Khoi and the San were living a pastoral life here, hunting and fishing.
+They were sharing the bay with lots of animals, and some people even say that it was inhabited by lions.

 After the Dutch took over, the area was still an agricultural and fishing community.
-For another three hundred years, people from different parts of Europe came to live in the bay: English, Scottish… They started to construct a small fishing harbour, which was even occupied by the French in the end of the 1780s.
+For another three hundred years, people from different parts of Europe came to live in the bay: English, Scottish… They started to construct a small fishing harbour, which was even occupied by the French at the end of the 1780s.
 But until 1950, despite the fishing potential of the Bay, the lands were used primarily for the forests and the mining industries.

 In 1950, the government published the Group Areas Act, which allocated reserved residential areas to each racial category.
-This meant that in this area, the beach and the bay were reserved to the “Whites”, while Sentinel Mountain was attributed to the “Coloureds”, which is known as the “Hangberg community”.
+This meant that in this area, the beach and the bay were reserved for the “Whites”, while Sentinel Mountain was attributed to the “Coloureds”, which is known as the “Hangberg community”.

 Courtesy Cape Town Historical Society Jason Patrick Hanslo

-The postcodes for Hout Bay are 7806 (streets) 7872 (boxes)
+The postcodes for Hout Bay are 7806 (streets) and 7872 (boxes)

 WEATHER IN HOUT BAY TODAY